-The Artist and Public Life Residency (APLR) is an affordable housing program with 18 homes on one block surrounding Tube Factory artspace.
-These are a combination of co-ownership between the artist and Big Car and affordable rentals that are on average 35 to 50 percent off market rate.
+The CAMi Artist Residency program is an affordable housing program with 18 homes on one block surrounding the Contemporary Art Museum of Indianapolis or CAMi.
+These are a combination of co-ownership between the artist and Big Car, long-term affordable rentals, and spaces for short-term stays for visiting artists — often in partnership with other organizations.

 For this program, we consider artists to be creatives, makers, teachers, designers, and more.
 Fields include — and are not limited to — architecture, culinary art, curation, visual art, public art, furniture, fashion, craft, design, film and video, creative writing and journalism, performing arts, music, theater, placemaking, socially engaged art, etc. We also welcome leaders who work in nonprofit cultural or community organizations and educators who share their love of art, creativity, and community with their students.

-In addition to the discount, being part of APLR also comes with shared resources such as access to shared resources as well as marketing and professional development support from our staff led by Big Car co-founder and director of programs and exhibitions, Shauta Marsh.
+In addition to the discount, being part of the CAMi long-term residency also comes with access to some shared resources as well as marketing and professional development support.

 This project is linked to larger efforts on the block funded by a $3 million grant by Lilly Endowment announced in December of 2018.
 Learn more about that here.